rursprung/fhgr-sweng-pattern-recognition/README.md

 This is a mini-project for the software engineering course of the [FHGR B.Sc.
 Mobile Robotics](https://fhgr.ch/mr), implemented by [Dominic Eicher](https://github.com/Nic822) and [Ralph Ursprung](https://github.com/rursprung).

-This project reads a series of images and tries to recognise different patterns in it, including their colour.
+This project reads a series of images (either from disk or from a webcam) and tries to recognise different patterns in it, including their colour.
 The result is logged (both on the console and in a CSV file) as well as visualised in a GUI.

 ## Usage

+### Using Stored Images

 1. To launch the program run `poetry run python3 -m app_stored_images` in the root of this repository
 2. Press any key to progress to the next image
+   * Note: pressing `q` has the special effect of terminating the program instead
 3. After the last image the program will terminate

+### Using a Webcam

+1. To launch the program run `poetry run python3 -m app_webcam` in the root of this repository
+2. Enjoy
+3. Press `q` to terminate the program

 ## Architecture Overview